 Source: GlobalData Patent Analytics

-In terms of application diversity, HS Manufacturing Group leads the pack.
-Visy Industries Holdings and Daikin Industries stood in the second and third positions, respectively.
-By means of geographic reach, Yagna held the top position, followed by Ashland and Clariant.
+In terms of application diversity, Pratt Industries leads the pack.
+MP Global Products and Huhtamaki stand in second and third positions, respectively.
+By means of geographic reach, MP Global Products holds the top position, followed by Philip Morris International and Yagna.

-Waterproof organic packaging paper will potentially become the approach favoured by many future packaging players.
+Waterproof organic packaging paper will potentially become the approach favored by many future packaging players.
 The importance of this packaging solution is reflected by the significant investments made by packaging players.

-To further understand the key themes and technologies disrupting the packaging industry, access GlobalData’s latest thematic research report on Packaging.
+To further understand the key themes and technologies disrupting the packaging industry, access GlobalData’s latest thematic research report on ESG (Environmental, Social, and Governance) in Packaging.